-- Must be standing to the side or the back of the stunt, pyramid or toss. - Must be in direct contact with the performing surface. - Must be attentive to the skill being performed. - Must be able to touch the base of the stunt in which they are spotting, but does not have to be in direct physical contact with the stunt. - Cannot stand so that their torso is under a stunt. - May grab the wrist(s) of the base(s), other parts of the base(s) arms, the top person(s) legs/ankles, or does not have to touch the stunt at all. - May not be considered both a base and the required spotter at the same time. - Example: In a two leg stunt, the base of one of the legs is not allowed to also be considered the required spotter (regardless of the grip).
+- Must be standing to the side or the back of the stunt, pyramid or toss. - Must be in direct contact with the performing surface. - Must be attentive to the skill being performed. - Must be able to touch the base of the stunt in which they are spotting, but does not have to be in direct physical contact with the stunt. - Cannot stand so that their torso is under a stunt. - May grab the wrist(s) of the base(s), other parts of the base(s) arms, the top person(s) legs/ankles, or does not have to touch the stunt at all. - May not be considered both a base and the required spotter at the same time.
+If there is only one person under a top person's foot, regardless of hand placement, that person is considered a base.

+Example: In a two leg stunt, the base of one of the legs is not allowed to also be considered the required spotter (regardless of the grip).